| |

 Do not allow the ladyfingers to float or sink into the coffee mixture, just a quick dip to moisten is all you need.

-Arrange the dipped ladyfingers on the bottom of an 8 x 8 baking dish…..
+Arrange the coffee-soaked ladyfingers on the bottom of the baking dish.

-Arrange the ladyfingers in the bottom of a baking dish © COOKING WITH CURLS
+Soaked ladyfingers arranged on the bottom of a baking dish.

 • You need to use Espresso, or really, really strong coffee for this dessert for the flavor to stand out over the mascarpone cheese.